Tommy-White/kendo-ui-core/docs/api/javascript/ui/combobox.md

     </script>

 ### input `jQuery`
-A jQuery object of the visible input element, where the user types.
+A jQuery object of the visible input element, where the user types.  -- used

 #### Example - get input element